fls-bioinformatics-core/genomics/RNA-seq/README.markdown

     --version    show program's version number and exit -h, --help   show this help message and exit
     -o xls_file  specify name of the output XLS file (otherwise defaults to 'mapping_summary.xls').
-    -t           write data to tab-delimited file (same name as XLS file with .txt extension).
+    -t           write data to tab-delimited file in addition to the XLS file.
+                 The tab file will have the same name as the XLS file, with the extension replaced by .txt

 ### Input bowtie log file ###